singhdevish/Whole-Food-Market/README.md

 - **Returned** (VARCHAR): Indicates if the order was returned or not

 ## Objective
-Your objective is to write SQL queries to analyze the provided data and provide valuable insights to Whole Foods Market.
+Objective is to write SQL queries to analyze the provided data and provide valuable insights to Whole Foods Market.
 These insights will help the company make informed decisions to revamp their retail strategy in India.